arcadia168/angular-express-bookstore-excercise/README.md

 # Candidate Exercise

+## Solution

+To see the solution working: go to

+To install the necessary dependencies:
+- npm install
+- bower install

+To start the service:
+- node server.js OR npm start

+To run tests:
+- Backend tests - 'npm test'
+- Frontend tests - 'karma start'

 ## Requirements

 Let's pretend we want to sell books online (like Amazon).
 As a first step we want to build a site that lists books displaying the book cover image, title, author, open library Id number (OLID), and price.